alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 You SHOULD NOT create separate domains for APIs unless there’s a really good reason to have a completely separate domain.
 (Really good reasons are few and far between.)

-Service managers should notify the GDS technical architects (via your Transformation team contact) if you intend to create user-visible subdomains other than the three listed above.
+Service managers should notify the Government Digital Service technical architects (via your Transformation team contact) if you intend to create user-visible subdomains other than the three listed above.
 We’re developing some patterns for more unusual system designs as well as for mainstream transactional services, and we’re always up for a discussion about exceptions and edge cases.

 **Usernames and passwords**